How to Use Japanese Filler Words Naturally : Sound Fluent

 relates Posts

-The Japanese-Language Proficiency Test (JLPT) is the most widely recognized Japanese language certification in the world.
-Every year, hundreds of thousands of learners take th...
+The Japanese Language Proficiency Test (JLPT) is one of the most recognized Japanese language certification exams in the world.
+For beginners who want to start learning Japanese, the N5 level is th...